 The most recognized symbol of Paris is the Tour Eiffel, but the ultimate traveler’s prize is the Louvre.
-This is the world’s greatest art museum—and the largest, with 675,000 square feet of exhibition space (the area of about a dozen football fields) and 35,000 works on view from almost every civilization on earth.
+This is the world’s greatest art museum—and the biggest, with a staggering 780,000 square feet of exhibition space (the area of about a dozen football fields) and 35,000 works on view from almost every civilization on earth.
 The three most popular pieces here are, of course, the Mona Lisa, the Venus de Milo, and Winged Victory.
 But don’t stop there: beyond these marvels, you’ll find masterpieces from every European painter and some of the artistic wonders of the world.
 Your best bet is to focus on whatever interests you the most—and don’t despair about getting lost, for you’re bound to stumble on something memorable.
 Hint: the least crowded time to go is on a weekday morning out of high season (July and August).

 Visit the Gothic Notre Dame de Paris

 If designer shopping and elite French brand names set your heart aflutter, get thee to the rue Saint-Honoré.
 The favorite haunt of fashionistas the world over, here you’ll rub elbows with everyone from Japanese DJs to Saudi Princesses.
-Whether it’s the ultra-hip (Nous, Balenciaga, Comme des Garçons, Isabel Marant, Marni, Alexander McQueen), French status labels (Goyard, Hermès, Chanel, Chloé, Louis Vuitton), or something a bit less pricy but every bit as stylish as the big boys (Zara, & Other Stories) you’re sure to find something to love here.
+Whether it’s the ultra-hip (Balenciaga, Stella McCartney, Comme des Garçons, Isabel Marant, Marni, Alexander McQueen), French status labels (Maison Goyard, Hermès, Balmain, Chanel, Chloé, Louis Vuitton, Dior, Saint-Laurent, Guerlain), or something a bit less pricy but every bit as stylish as the big girls (Maje & Other Stories) you’re sure to find something to love here.
 Beginning around the Palais Royal—itself an upscale shopping mecca—and ending at the Elysée Palace near the Champs-Élysées, it’s an afternoon prowl to satisfy the most indefatigable shopper.

 A world unto itself, the 150-year-old market is the world’s largest and most famous flea market.
-Within the Marché aux Puces‘s labyrinthine alleys and stalls can be found every imaginable curiosity and treasure at a price for every pocketbook—from vintage couture and antique luggage to gilded mirrors and burnished silver, there is truly something for everyone.
-Even if you don’t love antiques, you’ll still adore the market’s ambiance, totally unique to Paris.
+Within the Marché aux Puces‘ labyrinthine alleys and stalls can be found every imaginable curiosity and treasure at a price for every pocketbook—from vintage couture and antique luggage to gilded mirrors and burnished silver, there is truly something for everyone.
+Even if you don’t love antiques or vintage, you’ll still adore the market’s ambiance, totally unique to Paris.
 Though people often wax nostalgic for the marché of old when true bargains were to be had, there’s still Vanves and the gritty Les Puces de Montreuil for die-hard bargain hunters (Sat. and Sun. from 8 a.m. to 1 p.m., Porte de Vanves; Porte de Montreuil).

 Take in the View From the Eiffel Tower

 The Eiffel Tower is to Paris what the Statue of Liberty is to New York and what Big Ben is to London: the ultimate civic icon.
 French engineer Gustave Eiffel—already famous for his viaducts and bridges—spent two years working to erect this iconic monument for the World Exhibition of 1889.
-Today, it is most breathtaking at night, when every girder is traced in a sparkling cascade of lights originally conceived to celebrate the turn of the millennium.
+Today, it is most breathtaking at night, when every girder is traced in a sparkling cascade of lights originally installed to celebrate the turn of the millennium.
 The glittering light show was so popular that the 20,000 lights were reinstalled for permanent use in 2003.
-The tower does its electric dance for five minutes every hour on the hour starting at dusk and lasting until 1am.
+The tower does its electric shimmy for five minutes every hour on the hour starting at dusk and lasting until 1 am.

-Now surrounded by a protective glass wall, be sure to allow plenty of time for lining up.
-Or, better yet, make a reservation at Alain Ducasse’s gastronomic restaurant Le Jules Verne, or two-star chef Thierry Marx’s newly opened bistro on the tower’s first floor and forego the lines in the VIP elevator.
+Now surrounded by a protective glass barrier, be sure to allow plenty of time for lining up.
+Or, better still, make a reservation at three-star chef Frédéric Anton’s gastronomic restaurant Le Jules Verne, or two-star chef Thierry Marx’s newly opened bistro on the tower’s first floor and forego the lines in the VIP elevator.
 You can also head to the top-floor Champagne Bar for some bubbles with your view.

-Hands down the best shopping in Paris, the Marais is all that and so much more.
-Located in the historic 3rd and 4th arrondissements, the Marais’s 17th-century hôtel particuliers (private mansions), outstanding museums (Musée de la Chasse et de la Nature, Musée Carnavalet, Musée Picasso, Musée Cognacq-Jay, Maison de Victor Hugo, Musée d’Art et d’Histoir du Judaïsme, Maison Europeenne de la Photographe, Fondation Henri Cartier-Bresson), restaurants, cafés, and cocktail bars, Paris’s oldest Jewish quarter, and the lovely Place des Vosges make it an absolute must-see.
+Hands down the best shopping in the city, the Marais is all that and so much more.
+Located in the historic 3rd and 4th arrondissements, the Marais’s 17th-century hôtel particuliers (private mansions), outstanding museums (Musée de la Chasse et de la Nature, Musée Carnavalet, Musée Picasso, Musée Cognacq-Jay, Maison de Victor Hugo, Musée d’Art et d’Histoir du Judaïsme, Maison Europeenne de la Photographe, Fondation Henri Cartier-Bresson), restaurants, cafés, and cocktail bars, Paris’ oldest Jewish quarter, and the lovely Place des Vosges make it an absolute must-see.
 The Marais is also an epicenter for the city’s LGBTQ+ scene, especially around the Rue des Archives.
 Wander up the rues Vieille du Temple and Franc Bourgeois, the neighborhood’s perpendicular central spines, and discover charming side streets and the quarter‘s many hidden delights.
 The Haut Marais, roughly between the rue de Bretagne and République, is the hippest spot for high-end fashion favorites and top concept stores (Merci, Broken Arm, Tom Greyhound, Empreintes).

 Wander Magical Market Streets, Including the Rue des Martyrs

-Paris’s old market streets are often overlooked by visitors busily running from one monument to the next.
+Paris’ old market streets are often overlooked by visitors busily running from one monument to the next.
 This is a mistake, since they are an authentic slice of Paris that’s not always easy to come by, especially on a short trip.
 If you visit only one, the Rue des Martyrs, a bustling street heading down from Montmartre, should be it.
-A neighborhood market for over two hundred years, the older purveyors of everything from fruit to fish share the street with newer, more high-end pastry shops, chocolatiers, gourmet cafés, and chic boutiques, adding to the street’s irresistible charm and lively atmosphere.
+A neighborhood market for over 200 years, the older purveyors of everything from fruit to fish share the street with newer, more high-end pastry shops, chocolatiers, gourmet cafés, and chic boutiques, adding to the street’s irresistible ambiance and lively atmosphere.
 Cobblestoned Rue Cler, in the 7th arrondissement, is another gem, where food shopping and people watching are raised to an art form from the many café terraces.
-Other not-to-miss streets: Rue Montorgeuil, a last vestige of the old Les Halles with tons of chic boutiques, and Rue Mouffetard, immortalized by Hemingway in his Paris classic A Moveable Feast and lively Rue Daguerre, full of delicacies and delights.
+Other not-to-miss streets: Rue Montorgeuil, a last vestige of the old Les Halles with tons of chic boutiques; the Left Bank’s Rue Mouffetard, immortalized by Hemingway in his Paris classic A Moveable Feast and lively Rue Daguerre, full of delicacies and delights.

 See Paris From the Top of the Basilique du Sacré-Coeur

-It’s hard to not feel as though you’re climbing up to heaven when you visit Sacred Heart Basilica, the white castle in the sky, perched atop Montmartre.
-The French government commissioned it in 1873 to symbolize the return of self-confidence after the devastating years of the Commune and Franco-Prussian War, and architect Paul Abadie employed elements from Romanesque and Byzantine styles when designing it—a mélange many critics dismissed as gaudy.
+It’s hard not to feel as though you’re climbing up to heaven when you visit Basilique du Sacré-Coeur, the white chateau in the sky, perched atop Montmartre.
+The French government commissioned the church in 1873 to raise Parisian spirits after the devastating years of the Commune and the Franco-Prussian War, and architect Paul Abadie employed elements from Romanesque and Byzantine styles when designing it—a mélange many critics dismissed as gaudy.
 Construction lasted until World War I, and the church was finally consecrated in 1919.

 Stroll the Avenue des Champs-Élysées Like a True Parisian

-Make no mistake: the Champs-Élysées, while ceding some of its elegance in recent times, remains the most famous avenue in Paris—and, perhaps, the world.
+Make no mistake: the Champs-Élysées, while ceding some of its elegance in recent times, remains the most famous avenue in Paris—and perhaps the world.
 Like New York’s Times Square or London’s Piccadilly Circus, it is a mecca for travelers and locals alike.
-Some Parisians complain that fast-food joints and chain stores have cheapened Avenue des Champs-Élysées, but others are more philosophical, noting that there is something here for everyone.
+Some Parisians complain that fast-food joints and chain stores have cheapened the avenue, but others are more philosophical, noting that there is a little something here for everyone.
 Anchoring the Champs is the Arc de Triomphe, Napoléon’s monument to himself.
 At the other end, the Petit Palais and the Grand Palais (closed for restoration till 2024) play host to some of the city’s grandest art exhibitions.